yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdc-overview.md

 ## How does CDC work?

-YugabyteDB automatically splits user tables into multiple shards, called tablets, using either a hash or range based strategy.
+YugabyteDB automatically splits user tables into multiple shards, called tablets, using either a hash- or range-based strategy.
 The primary key for each row in the table uniquely identifies the location of the tablet in the row.

-Each Tablet has its own Write Ahead Log(WAL) file.
-WAL is NOT in-memory but it’s disk persisted.
-Each WAL preserves the order in which transactions (or changes) happened.Hybrid TS, Operation id, and additional metadata about the transaction is also preserved.
+Each tablet has its own WAL file.
+WAL is NOT in-memory, but it is disk persisted.
+Each WAL preserves the order in which transactions (or changes) happened.
+Hybrid TS, Operation ID, and additional metadata about the transaction is also preserved.

 ![How does CDC work](/images/explore/cdc-overview-work2.png)

-YugabyteDB normally purges write-ahead log (WAL) segments after some period of time.
+YugabyteDB normally purges WAL segments after some period of time.
 This means that the connector does not have the complete history of all changes that have been made to the database.
 Therefore, when the connector first connects to a particular YugabyyteDB database, it starts by performing a consistent snapshot of each of the database schemas.

 The Debezium YugabyteDB connector captures row-level changes in the schemas of a YugabyteDB database.
 The first time it connects to a YugabyteDB cluster, the connector takes a consistent snapshot of all schemas.
-After that snapshot is complete, the connector continuously captures row-level changes that insert, update, and delete database content and that were committed to a YugabyteDB database.
+After that snapshot is complete, the connector continuously captures row-level changes that insert, update, and delete database content, and that were committed to a YugabyteDB database.

 ![How does CDC work](/images/explore/cdc-overview-work.png)

-The connector produces a change event for every row-level insert, update, and delete operation that was captured and sends change event records for each table in a separate Kafka topic.
+The connector produces a change event for every row-level insert, update, and delete operation that was captured, and sends change event records for each table in a separate Kafka topic.
 Client applications read the Kafka topics that correspond to the database tables of interest, and can react to every row-level event they receive from those topics.
 For each table, the default behavior is that the connector streams all generated events to a separate Kafka topic for that table.
 Applications and services consume data change event records from that topic.

 The core primitive of CDC is the _stream_.
 Streams can be enabled and disabled on databases.
 Every change to a watched database table is emitted as a record in a configurable format to a configurable sink.
 Streams scale to any YugabyteDB cluster independent of its size and are designed to impact production traffic as little as possible.

 ![How does CDC work](/images/explore/cdc-overview-work3.png)

 ## Consistency semantics